 Reading Time: During the Fall of 2018, we attended the Blaž Festival in Medjugorje, Bosnia Herzegovina.
 It was the third rendition of the annual festival that focuses on showcasing the local varieties Blatina and Žilavka.
 We're big fans of the region and these wines, so it was a no-brainer for

 The second annual installation of Skopje Wine Salon - Vinodonia is happening on 1-2 December 2017, at Skopje Marriott Hotel.
 This year's program includes master classes on the wines from three juggernauts: Chateau Kamnik Winery, Stobi Winery, and Tikveš Winery.
 These three wineries are also our top three favorite wineries in Macedonia.

-Reading Time: The dark-skinned grape Vranac (pronounce Vrah-nahts) is largely believed to be indigenous to Montenegro but is also found in the surrounding areas such as Bosnia-Herzegovina, Croatia, Kosovo, Macedonia, and Serbia.
-Capable of producing high-quality and age-worthy reds, wines made from Vranac tend to be deeply colored and have
+Reading Time: The dark-skinned grape Vranac (pronounce Vrah-nahts) is largely believed to be indigenous to Montenegro but also found in the surrounding areas such as Bosnia-Herzegovina, Croatia, Kosovo, Macedonia, and Serbia.
+Vranac usually delivers wines that are deeply colored with juicy acidity.
+The best examples of Vranac can have mid-

 Reading Time: We had a fantastic time at the (Facebook) #winelover's See You In Serbia trip.
 Having spent nearly six months in the country, we consider ourselves rather familiar with Serbian wines.
 Because of that, we oscillated between "Let's go.
 I'm excited!" and "Meh.
 I'm not sure if we will see, taste,

 Reading Time: In the past, Macedonia was a major wine-producing country and accounted for around two-thirds of the wine production in Yugoslavia.
 Today, Macedonia has around 33,500 hectares of vineyards area, with 70% of the grapes being used to produce 120 million liters of wine every year---more than half of the production